dustinpfister/test_threejs/README.md

 ## The views folder

-The views folder is where I have all the demos, as well a collections of final source code examples that I write about  in the various blog posts.
-This is also a place where I park DAE file assets, and any additional files and so forth that I use in my various source code examples.
+The views folder is where I have all the draft ptototypes, final for post source code examples, and additional assets like DAE files and textures.

 ### The demos folder

-In then [demos folder](https://github.com/dustinpfister/test_threejs/tree/master/views/demos) I have folders for each revision number of three.js that I have made one or more demos for.
-This demos folder is then for testing out new features, and also figuring out how to fix things when they break each time code breaking changes are made in a new revision of threejs.
-This demo folder is also a place where I have drafts, or prototypes for project ideas.
-In any case if things go well I start a new folder in the for post folder
+In the [demos folder](https://github.com/dustinpfister/test_threejs/tree/master/views/demos) I have folders for each revision number of three.js that I have worked with thus far going back to r91.
+This demos folder is then for testing out new features, and also figuring out how to fix things when they break each time code breaking changes are made in a new revision.
+This demo folder is also a place where I have drafts, or prototypes for project ideas that might end up being one of my [threejs examples](https://dustinpfister.github.io/2021/02/19/threejs-examples/) projects.

 ### The for post folder

-I have also started a [for post folder](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost) folder that is serving as the standard location for final source code examples for each blog post that I write about on my website.
+I have a [for post folder](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost) folder that is serving as the standard location for final source code examples for each blog post that I write about on my website.
 When it comes to this I have got into the habit of sticking with a certain revision number, and making sure to always mention what that version is in the content of the blog post.
 Each time I come around to edit an older post I will revise, and extend the source code examples a little and make sure things are working in the latest revision of threejs that I am  working with at the moment.

 ## 1 - Install

 I do not have any intention to make this project an npm package or anything to that effect.
-So for now the best way to set things up with this on your end would be to clone it down with git, cd into the folder, and then do an npm install which seems wot work fine for me each time thus far with the various versions of nodejs and npm that I use at least.
+So for now the best way to set things up and running with this on your end would be to clone it down with git, cd into the folder, and then do an npm install.
+This seems to work fine for me each time thus far with the various versions of nodejs and npm that I use at least.
 After that the main server script can be started as a way to navigate and view all the various demos, videos, and post related source code examples.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/test_threejs